rust-lang/rfcs/text/0000-ignore-if.md

     if !std::is_x86_feature_detected!("avx") {
         /* [1] */ panic!("IGNORE: missing AVX support");
         /* [2] */ std::panic::panic_any(
-                      std::test::IgnoreTest("missing AVX support"));
+                      std::test::IgnoreTest::new("missing AVX support"));
         /* [3] */ std::test::ignore("missing AVX support");
         /* [4] */ ignore!("missing AVX support");
     }
+    /* [5] */ ignore_if!(!std::is_x86_feature_detected!("avx"),
+                         "missing AVX support");
     // ...
 }
 ```

 Like before, this approach does not integrate with `--ignored` option.
-The `std::test::ignore` function and `ignore!` macro could be made to
+The `std::test::ignore` function, `ignore!` and `ignore_if!` macros
-respect `--include-ignored` by not interrupting the test though that
+could be made to respect `--include-ignored` by not interrupting the
-could be surprising to the test authors as well as users since
+test.
+However, that would be surprising to the test authors (who
-`--ignored` would remain unsupported.
+would expect test to terminate if condition isn’t met) as well as
+users (who would observe inconsistent behaviour with `--ignored`
+flag).

-In addition, the third variant (the `ignore` function) would require
+In addition, the second and third variants would require test module
-test module to be stabilised which might not be feasible.
-In this
+to be stabilised which might not be feasible.
-regard, the fourth variant (the `ignore!` macro) would work especially
-if it was defined only if `cfg(test)`.

 ## Passing an argument